-Meth addiction is a growing problem in the United States as it is easy to make from common cold medications.
+Meth addiction in Grand Rapids is a growing problem as it is easy to make from common cold medications.
 This makes it cheaper as well, compared to other street drugs.
 Meth is made using other readily available and hazardous chemicals such as acetone, fertilizer, ether, red phosphorus, and lithium.
-Consuming these chemicals is risky and harmful to one’s health.
-If you or someone you love is suffering from a meth addiction, call to find out about rehab facilities, 616-828-4790.
+Consuming these chemicals is risky and harmful to one's health.
+If you or someone you love is suffering from a meth addiction in Grand Rapids, call to find out about rehab facilities, 616-828-4790.

 Smoking or injecting this drug delivers it quickly to the brain, producing immediate, intense euphoria.
 Repeated doses are needed to maintain the state of euphoric feelings as the individual passes quickly through what is called a "binge and crash" pattern.

 The most effective treatments for methamphetamine addiction are cognitive-behavioral and contingency management interventions.
 Cognitive-behavioral therapies help the abuser recognize and stop harmful behavior.
 Contingency-management interventions reward an individual when they follow the rules or, if they don't, suffer consequences.